A client asked, “What is the one roadblock I will encounter when improving the culture of leadership in my company?

 1. Get comfortable with being the “key” employee and never achieve the kind of time and money freedom she wanted; or,

-2. Choose to make a permanent adjustment that will transform their company forever.
+2 Choose to make a permanent adjustment that will transform their company forever.

 Since I have been a part of helping leaders transform their leadership experience, I can reveal the three time-tested steps to get out of your way and achieve success.

 Look in the mirror – Explain to yourself and your team that you are the limiting factor of the business.
-By being a micro-manager, technician, loving status quo, wearing too many departmental hats, always the hero, you have been holding back the success of the business, but now it’s time for a change.
+By being a micro-manager, technician, loving the status quo, wearing too many departmental hats, and always being the hero, you have been holding back the business’s success.
+Still, now it’s time for a change.

-Great leadership always comes from looking down on your business honestly.
+Outstanding leadership always comes from looking down on your business honestly.

 What type of leader are you?